-5 Proven Tips to Prevent Breakouts from Stress!
+5 Tips to Prevent Breakouts from Stress!

 Most of us have experienced an acne flare up when stress in on the rise.
 Why is it that breakouts develop when you're under pressure?
-In one word: STRESS!
-Below you'll find simple mind and body strategies for a clear, stress-free complexion.
+Research supports the adverse impact of stress on skin and complexion.

 The body responds to stress by directing blood flow and oxygen to areas vital for fighting the stress, and withdraws from other areas, including the skin.

-The period from the time a cell is born to the time it is shed is about a month.
-Though rather that simply falling off, many of these cells stick to the skin, thereby clogging pores and hair follicles.
-This cell debris coupled with the stress hormone (cortisol) causes the skin to produce excess follicle oils—which leads to blackheads and blemishes.
-While face washes are good at removing oil and dirt, they lack the grit necessary to remove dead cell debris as well as the dirt clogged in pores.
+Our skin constantly sheds dead cells.
+Though rather than falling off, many of these dead cells stick to the skin, clogging pores and hair follicles.
+This cell debris coupled with the stress hormone (cortisol) causes the skin to produce excess oils—which leads to blackheads and blemishes.
+While face washes are good at removing oil and surface dirt, they lack the grit necessary to remove dead cell debris and dirt clogged in pores.

 3Avoid the “Skin Diet”